-The cave was first found in 1901 by a French travelers and called Grotte Des Surprises (The Cave of Surprises) in a travel book established in 1938.
-Being one of the widest and most special caves of Halong Bay, Sung Sot Cave is located in the center of the Bay, inside Bo Hon island.
+The cave was first found in 1901 by French travelers and called Grotte Des Surprises (The Cave of Surprises) in a travel book established in 1938.
+Being one of the widest and most special caves of Halong Bay, Sung Sot Cave is located in the center of the Bay, inside Bo Hon Island.
 Despite having a small gate, the cave amazed visitors by its giant inner space, which probably explains the surprising name.

 Sung Sot Cave

 The path to Sung Sot is a bit steep and lined with shady trees.
-Walking ascending to the grotto, your love for nature is satisfied with a path full of trees and foliage, surrounded by great paved stone blocks.
+Walking ascending to the grotto, your love for nature is satisfied with a path to full of trees and foliage, surrounded by great paved stone blocks.
 The cave has 2 chambers, called the outer and the inner.
 The outer chamber is wide enough for an Opera theater metaphor.
 It is considered as the waiting room for travelers before getting inside.
-Thanks to high ceiling, many stalagmites look like beautiful chandeliers.
+Thanks to the high ceiling, many stalagmites look like beautiful chandeliers.
 After the first chamber, a narrow road leads to the second one, opening a whole different scene with a wide space enough for thousands of people.
-Exploring the second chamber at the deepest point, a “royal” garden appears with a clear pond and fascinating landscape of mountains.
-The painting of nature harmony, where birds are singing, plants are growing and monkeys are searching for fruits will expose to your eyes.
-Keep going up about 50 steep stone stairs to the mouth of the grotto, surrounded by a lighting system with elegant styles adding more charm (as if the grotto needed), you will find a huge piece of stone standing up to the ceiling, which is one of the typical karst-style the evidences with high scientific values.
-And don’t forget to look for the 30m roof, which looks like patterns of a theater’s ceiling created purely by the Mother Nature.
+Exploring the second chamber at the deepest point, a “royal” garden appears with a clear pond and a fascinating landscape of mountains.
+The painting of natural harmony, where birds are singing, plants are growing and monkeys are searching for fruits that will expose to your eyes.
+Keep going up about 100 steep stone stairs to the mouth of the grotto, surrounded by a lighting system with elegant styles adding more charm (as if the grotto needed), you will find a huge piece of stone standing up to the ceiling, which is one of the typical karst-style the evidence with high scientific values.
+And don’t forget to look for the 30m roof, which looks like patterns of a theater’s ceiling created purely by Mother Nature.

 Inside the cave